JACCCostring/CalendarProject/README.txt

 Solution: Set the Date only if day element in calendar is not Weekend or holiday incrementing forward or backward in calendar DateTime.

-I found a better solution in C++ but still some pitfulls
+I found a better solution in C++ but still some pitfulls.